aish21/CE3006-Digital-Communications/README.md

 # CE3006-Digital-Communications

-### This is the Github Repository for _CE3006 - Digital Communications_ Course Project.
+### This is the Github Repository for _CE3006 - Digital Communications_: Course Project.
 #### The files have been arranged according to the phases mentioned in the report under the folder _Source Code_:
 > **Phase 1**
 >   - _Phase1.m_